 Adults can grow up to 30 inches long, and females grow larger than males.
 Its elongate body is yellowish green, while its belly is off-white.
 A dark stripe runs along the side of its body, but this is sometimes absent in older fish.
 The lower jaw of its large mouth extends well past its eye.

-Largemouth bass reside in fresh and low-brackish waters.
-They prefers lakes with extensive shallow areas that support submerged aquatic vegetation, but they can also be found in large, slow-moving rivers or streams with soft bottoms, clear water and aquatic vegetation.
+Fresh and low-brackish waters; prefer lakes with extensive shallow areas that support submerged aquatic vegetation, but can also be found in large, slow-moving rivers or streams with soft bottoms, clear water and aquatic vegetation

-Largemouth bass are native to the central and eastern United States, excluding the northeastern and central Atlantic states.
-They were widely introduced elsewhere in North America and around the world and were introduced to the Chesapeake Bay region in the mid-1800s.
-They are now common to abundant in all tributaries of the Bay.
+Native to the central and eastern United States, excluding the northeastern and central Atlantic states.
+Introduced to the Chesapeake Bay region in the mid-1800s, and are now common to abundant in all tributaries of the Bay.